singer-io/getting-started/BEST_PRACTICES.md

 -------

 A Tap should periodically emit structured log messages containing metrics about read operations.
+Consumers of the Tap logs can parse these metrics out of the logs for monitoring or analysis.

 ```
 INFO METRIC: <metrics-json>
 ```

-`<metrics-json>` should be a JSON object where the keys are limited to the following:
+`<metrics-json>` should be a JSON object with the following keys;

 * `type` - The type of the metric.
-Indicates how consumers of the data should interpret the "value" field.
-There are two types of metrics, "counter" and "timer":
+Indicates how consumers of the data should interpret the `value` field.
+There are two types of metrics:

-    * `counter` - the value should be interpreted as a number that is added to a cumulative or running total.
+    * `counter` - The value should be interpreted as a number that is added to a cumulative or running total.

-    * `timer` - the value is the duration in seconds of some operation.
+    * `timer` - The value is the duration in seconds of some operation.

 * `metric` - The name of the metric.
 This should consist only of letters, numbers, underscore, and dash characters.
 For example,